The Home Study Process

 Another requirement of the home study process is CORE training, a Colorado state law requirement.
 Thirteen topics are mandated for training for prospective parents, all completed within 16 hours.
 CORE training is completed on a Saturday and Sunday of the same weekend, 8 hours each day.
 You can find out how to get started at Adoption Choices of Colorado.

 What kind of questions are asked during the home study?

-Not only are the prospective parents interviewed, but anyone else living in the household (suc as another child/neighbor/etc.) is obligated to be interviewed by the case worker.
+Not only are the prospective parents interviewed, but anyone else living in the household (such as another child/neighbor/etc.) is obligated to be interviewed by the caseworker.
 Anyone over the age of eighteen who is living in the home must have background checks including CBI, FBI, and TRAILS clearances.